 This article is about the second and current Trickster, Axel Walker.
 For the original Trickster, see James Jesse

 Little is known about Axel Walker.
-As a young man he became involved in crime, and soon after was invited by Captain Cold to join the Rogues, a team of criminals working together to protect their scores from the Flash.
+As a young man he stole the equipment that had previously belonged to the original Trickster, and soon after was invited by Captain Cold to join the Rogues, a team of criminals working together to protect their scores from the Flash.
 He joined the team in several heists, but when a job went bad he was kicked off the team by Cold after he deliberately disobeyed orders because he was bored.
 Frustrated, he joined the Outlander Empire and continued committing crimes on his own.

 Axel Walker was created by Geoff Johns and Scott Kolins.
 He made his first appearance in The Flash #183.